Duma arson attack: Response

 Palestinians responded to the arson with large protests that resulted in violent confrontation with the Israeli forces.

 One Palestinian, 17-year-old Laith al-Khaldi, was shot by the IDF and later died of his wounds in a Ramallah hospital.
 2,000 Israelis gathered in Tel Aviv in a rally organized by Peace Now to protest the incident, and hundreds attended a protest in Jerusalem against the arson.

 On 2 August 2015, the Israeli cabinet approved applying administrative detention measures, hitherto used solely against Palestinian suspects, also against Jewish Israeli citizens suspected of participating in terror attacks against Palestinians.

 After the attack, villagers started patrolling the village to protect it from Israeli settlers.

 On 4 August 2015, the police requested information from the public as they sought to identify the arsonists.
 Elisha Odess (aged 17, at the time), who was put under home detention the day after the Dumas firebombing and detained on 25 November as a suspect, has dual Israeli-American citizenship.
 He and the other suspects are described as coming from "the heart of the settlement movement, the byproduct of its educational system".

 Bayit Yehudi leader Naftali Bennett, commenting on the flood of emails from people claiming they would no longer vote for his party because of his defense of the Shin Bet's Jewish Agency, which is investigating the crime, said Ben-Gvir, the suspects' Kahanist attorney, was a genius running a propaganda campaign for their release.
 Their interrogation, in Nahum Barnea's words, was being portrayed as "a long and arduous physical and mental torture.
 The suspects' bodies were stretched and shrunk on a Procrustean bed; they were electrocuted; they were sexually harassed, suffered kicking to the chest, bruising, slapping; a female interrogator groped them."
 Bennett argues that, "Those who support the use of exceptional methods against Palestinian terrorism, should support the use of exceptional methods against Jewish terrorism."

 Reprisals

 On 14 August 2015, a gas station was firebombed on Route 60 near the West Bank settlement Eli.
 Later, two Palestinian from Awarta, members of the PFLP, claimed the attack was a retaliation for the firebombing at Duma.

 Several media outlets have additionally attributed the wave of stabbing attacks by Palestinians from late 2015 through 2016 at least partly to the Duma arson killings as well as Israeli delays in pressing charges against any suspects.

-May 2018 fire

-On 11 May 2018, another Dawabsheh clan home was destroyed in the village of Duma near the occupied West Bank city of Nablus; all family members were barely able to escape injury.
-Palestinians said Jewish settlers were responsible for the fire.
-The police investigation concluded the fire was likely caused by an electrical short circuit.